PavanKumarc8/Fast_Finder_Search_Bar/README.md

 - **File Structure**: Shows how the app is organized.
 - **Contributing**: Invites others to contribute.
 - **License**: If you're open-sourcing the project, mention the license.

-Make sure to adjust any specific links (Netlify, GitHub) and paths as needed!